vyos/vyos-documentation/docs/configuration/firewall/groups.rst

       [edit]
       vyos@vyos#

-With this configuration, in order to get ssh access to the router, user needs to:
+With this configuration, in order to get ssh access to the router, the user needs to:

 1. Generate a new TCP connection with destination port 9990.
 As shown next,